-Frequency Governance Please explain

-mechanisms

-related issues

-are a forests-related

-scheduled agenda item issues are integrated

-Des Scheduled - all

-1 By the very nature of Weyerhaeuser being a timber and forest products company almost every decision that our Board makes is in some way relates to forest-related issues.
-Weyerhaeuser's board has a Governance and Corporate Social Responsibility Committee, an Audit Committee, Compensation Committee and Executive Committee.

-' meetings implementation and Depending on the agenda items, Board Committees receive presentations from staff, typically team managers, business unit leaders, Vice Presidents, Senior Vice

-performance Depetiting of the agential entire, board outsimittees receive presentations from stand, ypicary team managers, unsiness unit readers, when resoluting on the presidents and C-suite leaders.
-These Committees direct the management of our business which at its core, centers around the sustainable management of our forests and

-Overseeing the responsible procurement of fiber to make useful wood products for society.

-acquisitions and and respondence processing in the contract of

-divestiture

-Overseeing

-major capital

-expenditures

-Reviewing and

-guiding annual

-budgets

-Reviewing and

-guiding business

-plans

-Reviewing and

-guiding

-corporate

-responsibility

-strategy

-Reviewing and

-1 guiding major

-plans of action Reviewing and

-1 guiding risk

-management

-1 policies

-1 Reviewing and

-1 guiding strategy

-Reviewing

-innovation / R&D

-priorities

-Setting

-1 performance

-1 objectives
+Frequency that forests- related issues are a scheduled agenda item forests-related issues are integrated Please explain Rown 1 Scheduled - all meetings Monitoring implementation and performance Overseeing acquisitions, mergers, and divestitures Overseeing major capital expenditures Overseeing the setting of corporate targets Reviewing and guiding annual budgets Reviewing and guiding business plans Reviewing and guiding corporate responsibility strategy Reviewing and guiding major plans of action Reviewing and guiding major plans of action Reviewing and guiding major plans faction Reviewing and guiding public policy engagement Reviewing and guiding risk management policies Reviewing and guiding strategy Reviewing and guiding strategy Reviewing and guiding strategy Reviewing and guiding strategy Reviewing innovation / R&D priorities Setting performance objectives By the very nature of Weyerhaeuser being a limber and forest products company, almost every decision our Board makes in some way relates to forest-related issues.
+Weyerhaeuser Soad Pas a Governace and Corporate Social Responsibility Committee, Audit Committee, Compensation Committee and Executive Committee.
+Depending on the agenda tenns, Board Committees receive presentations from different staft, typically team managers, business unit leaders, Vice Presidents, Senior Vice Presidents and Coulte leaders.
+These Committees direct the management of our business which at its core, centers around the sustainable management of our forests and the responsible procurement of fiber to make useful wood products for society.